xFrieDSpuDx/JMRI-Easy-UI/README.md

-# JMRI-Easy-UI
-A user friendly interface for JMRI
 # JMRI Easy UI

 A lightweight web UI and REST API for [JMRI](https://www.jmri.org/) that makes it simple to browse and edit your roster, manage function labels, view/upload locomotive images, switch between layout connections and simple layout control like turnouts — all from a modern, single‑page web app.